tsafavi/codex/README.md

 ### <a id="scripts">Evaluation scripts</a>

-We provide several evaluation scripts to reproduce results in our paper.
+For the results not obtained using LibKGE, we provide several additional evaluation scripts to reproduce results in our paper.
 **Please note that these scripts rely on LibKGE, so if you update your installation of LibKGE and the API changes, you may need to update the scripts accordingly.**

 #### <a id="baseline-script">Link prediction baseline</a>